FACTBOX-2024 US presidential election: who is in, who is out and who is still thinking about it | Politics

 FACTBOX-2024 US presidential election: who is in, who is out and who is still thinking about it

+Florida Governor Ron DeSantis will announce on Wednesday he is seeking the 2024 Republican presidential nomination, joining former President Donald Trump in a growing list of Republicans seeking to unseat Democratic President Joe Biden.

+Florida Governor Ron DeSantis will announce on Wednesday he is seeking the 2024 Republican presidential nomination, joining former President Donald Trump in a growing list of Republicans seeking to unseat Democratic President Joe Biden.
 Here is a list of declared candidates and other potential 2024 hopefuls in both the Democratic and Republican parties.

+JOE BIDEN Biden, 80, already the oldest U.S. president ever, will have to convince voters he has the stamina for another four years in the White House, amid voter concerns about his age and his poor approval ratings.
+Biden allies say he is running because he feels he is the only Democratic candidate who can defeat Trump.
+In announcing his candidacy he declared it was his job to defend American democracy.
+He does not face a serious threat from a Democratic challenger.

+RON DESANTIS The Florida governor has styled himself as Trump but without the drama that surrounds the former president.
+DeSantis, 44, who ranks second to Trump in most polls, has signed bills imposing new restrictions on abortion and further loosening gun laws, positions that may help him in the Republican primaries but would likely hurt him among independent and more moderate voters in the general election.
+His battle with Walt Disney Co over its Florida theme park has unnerved some donors, as has his mixed messaging on continued U.S. support for Ukraine and reluctance to respond aggressively, so far, to Trump's attacks.

 TIM SCOTT The only Black Republican U.S. senator has low name recognition outside his home state of South Carolina, but his optimism and focus on unifying his divided party have helped him draw a contrast with the more aggressive approach by Trump and DeSantis.

-Republican U.S. Senator Tim Scott on Friday entered the 2024 presidential race, joining Donald Trump in the growing list of Republicans seeking to unseat Democratic President Joe Biden.
-Here is a list of declared candidates and other potential 2024 hopefuls in both the Democratic and Republican parties.

-TIM SCOTT The only Black Republican U.S. senator has low name recognition outside his home state of South Carolina, but his optimism and focus on unifying his divided party have helped him draw a contrast with the more aggressive approach by Trump and DeSantis.
 Scott supporters, however, acknowledge that while his sunny demeanor is a selling point it may not be enough to defeat the front-runners, especially DeSantis, who can point to a list of conservative legislative accomplishments.
-Scott, 57, unveiled his candidacy in a filing with the Federal Election Commission.

-JOE BIDEN Biden, 80, teased his plans to seek a second term for months before making an official announcement on April 25, four years to the day after he declared his 2020 candidacy.
-The 80-year-old Democrat, already the oldest U.S. president ever, released a slickly produced video in which he declared it his job to defend American democracy.
-It opens with imagery from the Jan.
-6, 2021, attack on the U.S. Capitol by supporters of Trump.
-He does not face a serious threat from a Democratic challenger.

-RON DESANTIS The Florida governor, who has styled himself as Trump but without the drama that surrounds the former president, has yet to announce but has made all the traditional moves of a would-be presidential candidate.
-DeSantis, 44, who ranks second to Trump in most polls, has signed bills imposing new restrictions on abortion and further loosening gun laws, positions that may help him in the Republican primaries but would likely hurt him among independent and more moderate voters in the general election.
-His battle with Walt Disney Co over its Florida theme park has unnerved some donors, as has his mixed messaging on continued U.S. support for Ukraine and reluctance to respond aggressively to Trump's personal attacks.
-He is expected to enter the race officially next week.
+Scott, 57, has only 1% of support among registered Republicans, according to Reuters/Ipsos polling.
+He launched his campaign on May 22.

 NIKKI HALEY A former governor of South Carolina and Trump's ambassador to the United Nations, Haley, 51, has emphasized her relative youth compared to Biden and Trump as well as her background as the daughter of two Indian immigrants.
 Haley has gained a reputation in the Republican Party as a solid conservative who has the ability to address issues of gender and race in a more credible fashion than many of her peers.
 She has also pitched herself as a stalwart defender of American interests abroad.
 She attracts about 4% support among Republican voters.